tchajed/magic-rpg/writing/story.md

 - incorporate an RPG trope quest
 - does the main character speak?
 - how does the party work?
+- how much is parody and how much is imitation of RPGs?

 ## Battles